 The DSGA reserves the right to change or modify the pace of play policy at their discretion.

-Complaints of any nature must be made in writing and sent to:
+Complaints of any nature may be made in writing and sent to the address below and will be addressed by the grievances committee of the DSGA Board.

 Delaware State Golf Association